skaski/skaski.github.io/content/authors/admin/_index.md

 ---

 I am a Machine Learning Professor operating 50-50 in the UK and Finland.
-In Finland I lead the Finnish Center for Artificial Intelligence [FCAI](https://fcai.fi), and in the UK the Manchester Centre for AI Fundamentals [AI-FUN](https://ai-fun.manchester.ac.uk).
+I am the founding director of [ELLIS Institue Finland](https://ellisinstitute.fi).
+In Finland I also lead the Finnish Center for Artificial
+Intelligence [FCAI](https://fcai.fi), and in the UK the Manchester Centre for AI Fundamentals [AI-FUN](https://ai-fun.manchester.ac.uk).
 [Part of my research group](https://research.cs.aalto.fi/pml/) is at Aalto University and part in the University of Manchester.
+I will do my best to update the rest of this page soon but up-to-date list of papers is in Google Scholar.

 **News**
 - [ELLIS Institute Finland](https://fcai.fi/ellis-institute-finland) established.
 Stay tuned for more news and call for PI/Prof positions